 - Universities (Ryerson University in Toronto, ON and Western University in London, ON);

 - The judicial system (courts in Hamilton, ON and London, ON as well as various Ontario Social Justice Tribunals);

 - Professional associations (the Ontario Bar Association, the Law Society of Ontario, and the Women’s Law Association of Ontario); and

 - Cultural venues for live theatre (The Grand Theatre in London, ON and Mirvish Productions in Toronto, ON).

 Lorin is widely respected for her advocacy work because of her cross-disability approach, not focusing exclusively on accessibility for people living with a hearing loss.
 She has appeared in three Government of Ontario videos about accessibility.
 The popular subtitled YouTube videos, Day in the Life of Lorin (English) and Un jour dans la vie de Lorin (French) highlight the importance of accessibility in the personal and professional lives of people living with disabilities and are praised as a positive message for all.
-In 2019, Lorin developed the curriculum and taught on the subject of Recruitment, Training, and Employment as part of the online Leadership in Accessibility and Inclusion program at Ryerson University.
+In 2019, Lorin developed the curriculum and taught on the subject of Recruitment, Training, and Employment as part of the online Leadership in Accessibility and Inclusion program at Ryerson University (now Toronto Metropolitian University).